SOCIAL FARMING IN THE SOUTH EAST REGION

 The Social Farming Office (RoI) was opened in April 2015 by the Leitrim Development Company with the assistance of the Department of Agriculture Food & the Marine and the CEDRA Fund.
 It has been re-established to continue the work of the recently completed and highly successful Social Farming Across Borders (SoFAB) Project and will draw on the lessons learned and materials produced by the project.

-The Office continues to support the development of Social Farming throughout Ireland.
+The Support Office continues to support the development of Social Farming throughout Ireland.
 New Participants in Social Farming activities will be supported and Social farming initiatives will be further developed throughout the country.

 Provision of advice and guidance to farmers /farm families throughout Ireland who wish to establish social farming services, through information and training events;